klauspost/asmfmt/README.md

 Binaries can be downloaded from [Releases](https://github.com/klauspost/asmfmt/releases).
 Unpack the file into your executable path.

-To install the standalone formatter from source using Go framework: `go get -u github.com/klauspost/asmfmt/cmd/asmfmt`.
+To install the standalone formatter from source using Go framework: `go install github.com/klauspost/asmfmt/cmd/asmfmt@latest`.

 # updates